 For all types of businesses, having a website has become a necessity.
 Simply hiring a good web design business will get you a website.
 You can also build one yourself using a DIY platform if you have the time.

-Even if you are not developing your website, you should know a few web design facts.
+Even if you are not developing your website, you should know a few web design statistics and facts.

 Sure, your web designer will do everything possible to make your site user-friendly and conversion-friendly.
 However, it never hurts to have a rudimentary understanding of web design best practices.

 Data frequently provide better insights than intuition in the web design industry, so we’ve collated some of the most recent web design statistics for you below.